ninasachdev/UVCB-MInChI/README.md

 ## Parsing the Data

-The UVCB data was collected and compiled by Dr. Wang, separated into files according to their SOMETHING.
-The “EU_REACH” file came from FINISH THIS SENTENCE.
-The “mixtures” file SOMETHING, while the “random” file SOMETHING FINISH THIS SENTENCE.
+The UVCB data was collected by Dr. Wang and sorted into three different files.
+The “EU_REACH” file comes from the European Union's Registration, Evaluation, Authorisation and Restriction of Chemicals.
+The “mixtures” file contains single mixtures, while the “random” file contains mixtures that are more difficult to characterize.

 In each row of the file, there are 150 UVCB substances.
 The columns correspond to different chemical characteristics of the substance.
 Of the 53 columns called `chem_keys`, the columns needed to generate the Mixfile and MInChI are “Chemical_Name_Final”, “InChIKey_Final”, “InChI_Final”, and “SMILES_Final”.
 Although the remaining 49 column entries are not needed, they will still be extracted from the file.